Almost all indoor growers want bigger yields for less money. The larger your production, the higher your profits.

 NOTE: Too much CO2 is dangerous to humans at these high levels, so be careful to protect yourself.

 As an indoor grower, your goal is to give your plants the right amount of nutrients at the right time.
 There are two main life stages for indoor plants (vegetative stage and flowering stage).
 Each stage has different nutrient requirements.
 Too much may cause a nutrient burn.

 A key balance to get right in between the nitrogen, phosphorus, and potassium in your fertilizer.
 During the vegetative stage, there should be high nitrogen, medium phosphorus, and high potassium levels.
 During the flowering stage, there should be low nitrogen, medium-to-high phosphorus, and high potassium.
 It’s also possible to use certain Epsom salts to provide sulfur and magnesium for the plant’s health.

 Topping: Cutting the top off of your plant.

 Topping is a type of pruning done during the vegetative cycle.
 When you top your plants, you cut off new growth just above the node site.
 It may seem counterintuitive when your goal is higher yields.
 In reality, topping instructs to plant to focus less on growing the main stalk and more on nurturing the offshoots.
 Your plant then redirects growth hormones to the smaller branches, and you wind up with a bushier shape overall and, oddly enough, two new branches to replace the one you cut off.

 5, Time to harvest

-For most strains of cannabis, there is a 2-3 week window during which buds can be harvested.
+For most strains of plants, there is a 2-3 week window during which buds can be harvested.
 If you harvest your buds too early, you risk losing up to 25% of growth.
 If you harvest too late, you risk losing some of the potency of your buds as the trichomes’ content begins to deteriorate.